The Emergency Program ensures the City is prepared for and able to manage small and major catastrophic events, whether manmade or natural disasters.

 It's important to be ready for any emergency, and to prepare for hazards that may be more likely in your community.
 In Pitt Meadows, extreme weather, flooding, wildfires, pandemics, earthquakes and other hazards can pose a risk.
 Visit Emergency Alerts & Events.

 If you are a person with a disability or you have special needs, it is important to have an emergency plan ahead of time so your needs can be met in an emergency or you can take care of yourself, if you are unable to leave your home for a period of time.

 We all need to be better prepared for major earthquakes, and know how to protect ourselves when they happen.
 The purpose of the ShakeOut is to help people and organizations do both.

 British Columbians "Drop, Cover, and Hold On" in The Great British Columbia ShakeOut, the largest earthquake drill in Canadian history!
-This year, the Great British Columbia ShakeOut is on October 15, 2020 at 10:18am.
-Register at shakeoutbc.ca.
+It takes place province-wide annually on a specific date in October at 10am.
+Register and learn more at shakeoutbc.ca.